 Stay updated on our activities

-- Each session will have a theoretical component, followed by interactive activities.
+- Learn best practices from real examples and design training and intervention programmes for efficient knowledge transfer between generations.
+Each session will have a theoretical component, followed by interactive activities.
 Throughout the course, there is an emphasis on real-life examples and supported group work.

 - assess the level of current KM practices within your organisation;